Nsustain/.github/profile/README.md

 **Official Logo [[GitHub Repo](https://github.com/CodersForEarth/.github)]**

-We have various versions of our official logo maintained in this repository.
+We have various versions of our official logo maintained at this repository.
 Our owl, by the way, represents coders.
 If you look at its claws, you can see that it's typing.